Radiation Sources and Doses

 Sources of radiationradiationEnergy given off as either particles or rays. are all around us all the time.
 Some are natural and some are man-made.
 The amount of radiation absorbed by a person is measured in dose.
 A dose is the amount of radiation energy absorbed by the body.
 See Radiation Basics for information about dose.

 Background radiationBackground radiationRadiation that is always in the environment.
 The majority of background radiation occurs naturally and a small fraction comes from man-made elements. is present on Earth at all times.
 The majority of background radiation occurs naturally from minerals and a small fraction comes from man-made elements.
-Naturally occurring radioactive minerals in the ground, soil, water and your body produce background radiation, as does cosmic radiation from outer space.
+Naturally occurring radioactive minerals in the ground, soil, and water produce background radiation.
+The human body even contains some of these naturally-occurring radioactive minerals.
+Cosmic radiation from space also contributes to the background radiation around us.
 There can be large variances in natural background radiation levels from place to place, as well as changes in the same location over time.

-Cosmic radiation consist of extremely energetic particles that strike the Earth's atmosphere from space.
-The annual dose of cosmic radiation that people receive depends on elevation.
+Cosmic radiation comes from extremely energetic particles from the sun and stars that enter Earth’s atmosphere.
+Some particles make it to the ground, while others interact with the atmosphere to create different types of radiation.
+Radiation levels increase as you get closer to the source, so the amount of cosmic radiation generally increases with elevation.
 The higher the altitude, the higher the dose.
 That is why those living in Denver, Colorado (altitude of 5,280 feet) receive a higher annual radiation dose from cosmic radiation than someone living at sea level (altitude of 0 feet).
 Learn more about cosmic radiation in RadTown USA, EPA's radiation education web area for students and teachers.